ConstraintLayout/constraintlayout.github.io/layouts/percentlayout.md

 Now we just need to constrain a view to the `start` edge of the parent, and the guideline.
 I am using `start` in favour of `left` to ensure that we behave nicely for RTL languages.

-We need to make sure that teh `android:layout_width` is set to wither `match_constraint` or `0dp` (they are, in fact, the same thing), and remove any margins.
+We need to make sure that the `android:layout_width` is set to either `match_constraint` or `0dp` (they are, in fact, the same thing), and remove any margins.
 Then the view will always be sized to 25% of the parent:

 ![Percent Width](../assets/images/layouts/percent_width.gif)